Cardano-freelance-marketplace/freelance-marketplace-local/documentation/technical-specs.md

 - **Job and Job type**: Implement a one-to-many relationship where each job has one type, one type has many jobs.

+- **Job and Job status**: Implement a one-to-many relationship where each job has one status, one status has many jobs.

+- **Milestones and jobs**: Implement a one-to-many relationship where each job has many milestones, one milestone has one job.

+- **Milestone and milestone types**: Implement a one-to-many relationship where each milestone has one type and one type has many milestones

+- **Milestone and milestone statuses**: Implement a one-to-many relationship where each milestone has one status and one status has many milestones

 - **Job and Proposal**: Implement a one-to-many relationship where each job can have multiple proposals.​

 - **Job and Order**: Implement a one-to-many relationship where each job can have multiple orders.​